Ventana Wildlife Society: History

-Condor breeding program
+Big Sur Condor Sanctuary

 In 1987 the last of the wild free-flying condors were taken from the wild to become part of a captive breeding program.
 From a population perhaps numbering thousands across the U.S., the last surviving 27 birds were removed to prevent extirpation in California.
 Decades of shooting, environmental degradation, and lead poisoning had reduced the population to an unviable number that most likely would not survive to the new millennium without this urgent, and at times controversial, intervention.

 In 1997, VWS began releasing captive-bred condors in Big Sur with great success and in 2003 initiated a second release site at Pinnacles National Monument (now Pinnacles National Park) in collaboration with the National Park Service.

 All of the free-flying birds are tagged and can be tracked via radio transmitter or GPS.
 VWS has created a website where one can learn more about the varied personalities of each of the birds of the Big Sur flock, and a live streaming camera operated by Explore.org.

 In 2007, the first condor chick hatched in the wild (in Monterey County) in 100 years.

 At the end of 2007, the California Fish and Game Commission voted to adopt regulations to restrict the use of lead bullets within the range of the California condor and to implement AB 821, legislation signed earlier that year.

 In 2009, 42 condors were reported free-flying in central California.
 With five chicks set to fledge, this was one of the best years for the Central Coast population.
 But California condors continue to be plagued with lead poisoning, micro-trash ingestion, and DDT residues, which all are seriously hampering the long-term recovery of the species.